Unraveling Time Series Causality with Granger Methods

 where P0=X0(X0TX0)1X0TP_0=X_0\left(X_0^T X_0\right)^{-1} X_0^T.

-Note that our poor estimators wear two hats instead of one.
+Note that our estimators wear two hats instead of one.
 We adopt the convention that the estimators of the null hypothesis have two hats, while those of the alternative hypothesis have one.
+This notation helps distinguish between the restricted model (under H0H_0) and the unrestricted model (under H1H_1).

 The generalized likelihood ratio test of H0H_0 against H1H_1 is